 1 ea.
-The Fall of the Roman Empire - CD1 ea.
-The Life of Caesar - DVD1 ea.
-Roman Gods - Book
+The Fall of the Roman Empire - Book 1 ea.
+The Life of Caesar - DVD

 Please note that book and DVD purchases use different object codes.

 REQUISITION PROCESSING BY FINANCE AND PURCHASING

 The Finance and Purchasing Departments process school and department requisitions daily in accordance with the following procedures: